 Achieving compliance with the newly finalized rule on Recordkeeping for Timely Deposit Insurance Determination is no small task.
-Specific activities - including defining and capturing key data elements, reconciling those elements with other enterprise data, and performing the deposit insurance coverage calculations - are 'net-new' and need to be integrated with banks' ongoing operations and compliance efforts.
-Banks should consider a comprehensive data supply chain solution to gather information, streamline activities and support execution of the bank's overall compliance strategy in the most efficient manner possible to meet the new regulatory requirements
+Specific activities - including defining and capturing key data elements, reconciling those elements with other enterprise data and performing the deposit insurance coverage calculations - are net new and need to be integrated with banks' ongoing operations and compliance efforts.
+Banks should consider a comprehensive data supply chain solution to gather information, streamline activities and support execution of the bank's overall compliance strategy in the most efficient manner possible to meet the new regulatory requirements.

-RULE SECTION SELECTED DETAILS Covered Institutions Banks with 2 million or more deposit accounts (as measured on FDIC Call Reports) for two consecutive quarters preceding the effective date (or thereafter). • 38 banks are covered as of January 2018.
-A bank may apply for exemption if in policy and operation it does not take deposits from accountholders that in aggregate surpass the maximum coverage amount. • A bank may seek relief from compliance if it falls below the threshold for three consecutive quarters.
+Rule Section Selected Details Covered Institutions Banks with 2 million or more deposit accounts (as measured on FDIC Call Reports) for two consecutive quarters preceding the effective date (or thereafter).
+38 banks covered as of June 30, 2016.
+A bank may apply for exemption if in policy and operation it does not take deposits from accountholders that in aggregate surpass the maximum coverage amount.
+A bank may seek relief from compliance if it falls below the threshold for three consecutive quarters.
 IT System Required functions include: Requirements Accurate calculation of deposit insurance coverage for each account.
 Generation and retention of output in the FDIC-specified format and layout.
 In the event of failure, restriction of access to deposits in an account until the FDIC has made its insurance coverage determination.
-Debiting from each account the amount that is uninsured (i.e., adjusting account balance so only insured deposits are made available).
+And • Debiting from each account the amount that is uninsured (i.e., adjusting account balance so only insured deposits are made available).
 The functions must be capable of being executed within 24 hours of FDIC designation as receiver.
-General In deposit account records, the information must include a unique identifier for each: Recordkeeping Requirements Account holder. nequiremento Beneficial deposit owner (if different from account holder).
-Grantor and each beneficiary, if deposit account held in connection with an informal revocable trust (e.g., payable-on- death accounts, in-trust-for accounts). • Grantor and each beneficiary, if deposit account held by covered institution as trustee of an irrevocable trust.
+General In deposit account records, the information must include a unique identifier for each: Recordkeeping Requirements Account holder.
+Beneficial owner (if different from account holder).
+Grantor and each beneficiary, if deposit account held in connection with an informal revocable trust (e.g., payable-on-death accounts, in-trust-for accounts).
+Grantor and each beneficiary, if deposit account held by covered institution as trustee of an irrevocable trust.
 The information must include the applicable ownership right and capacity code as specified by the FDIC.
-Alternative Record-keeping For accounts where the covered institution does not maintain the information needed to meet the general requirements (e.g., brokered accounts, deposits in trusts), the minimum information includes: Requirements Unique identifier of account holder.
-Pending reason code as specified by FDIC.
-For revocable/irrevocable trusts for which the covered institution does not maintain the information to calculate insurance coverage, the minimum information includes: Unique identifier of account holder.
-Unique identifier of grantor if account has transactional features.
-Pending reason code as specified by FDIC.